-The goal of the Commission was to create a comprehensive, data-driven protocol to reduce gun violence across all spaces in the county; this protocol was released in June 2024.
-A significant motivation for the Commission was the 2021 Oxford High School shooting, but Prosecutor McDonald's vision is that gun violence reduction is equally important in other parts of her
+The goal of the Commission was to create a comprehensive, data-driven protocol to reduce gun violence across all spaces in the county.
+A significant motivation for the Commission was the 2021 Oxford High School shooting, but Prosecutor McDonald's vision is that gun violence reduction is equally important in other parts of her county.
+Specifically, the city of Pontiac, which